-Consisting of 10 scenes (levels) and narrated by M Cure, the game begins with the young Manya Sklodovska in Russia-occupied Poland and ends with the Sorbonne-educated Marie trekking up the stairs to Eugene Demarcay’s spectroscope in Paris.
+Consisting of nine scenes (levels) and narrated by M Curie, the game begins with the young Manya Sklodovska in Russia-occupied Poland and ends with the Sorbonne-educated Marie trekking up the stairs to Eugene Demarcay’s spectroscope in Paris.

 In each scene, users solve puzzles or perform tasks that relate to the history or science of the Curies.

 By engaging with 19th century physics and chemistry apparatus, users slip right into Marie’s shoes.

 View a walkthrough of M Curie on YouTube.
 Visit: youtu.be/f6a0XEpv83Y

 Download hi-res images of M Curie VR.
 Link: bit.ly/3kDPyRJ

 Download M Curie VR deck (PDF).
 Link: bit.ly/3XLWN8S